MaoZiming/papers/Topics/1-basic-os/05-concurrency.md

         - Each threads spin for duration of the time slice before giving up the CPU
       - Multi-CPU: works reasonably well if # of threads ~ # of CPUs

-## Compare-And-Swap (CAS)

-- Test whether the value at the address specified by `ptr` is equal to `expected`
-- If so, update the memory location pointed to by `ptr` with the new value
-- If not, do nothing
-- In either case, return original value at that memory location, allow the code calling this call knows it succeeds or not
-- Pros
-  - More powerful instruction than test-and-set

-## Load-Linked and Store-Conditional

-- Load-linked: fetch a value from memory and place it in register
-- Store-conditional: succeed if no intervening store to the address has taken place
-  - Success: returns 1 and update value at `ptr` to `value`
-  - Fail: `ptr` is not updated and 0 is returned

 ## Fetch-and-Add

 - Atomically increments a value while returning the old value at a particular address